Fantom-Factory/afPillow/readme.md

 ## Overview

-`Pillow` is a web framework that maps HTTP request URIs to Pillow Pages, letting them react to RESTful events.
+`Pillow` is a web framework that maps HTTP request URLs to Pillow Pages, letting them react to RESTful events.

 `Pillow`...